-Having regard to all relevant considerations, the Council recommends that:
+Having regard to all relevant considerations, in respect of the proposed reduction in the geographic extent of the Special Design Area, the Council recommends that:

-- (a) the Supporting comments be generally UPHELD; and - (b) the Opposing comments be generally NOT UPHELD; however, - (c) Lot 6 (No. 89) Mill Point Road and Lot 188 (No. 20) Stone Street be retained in the Special Design Area; - (d) Plan 2 'Special Design Area' in Schedule 9A be amended, and the extent of the Special Design Area be as shown on that Plan; and - (e) Plan 3 'Building Heights' in Schedule 9A be amended to delete the 25 metre Building Height Limit and assign a 41 metre Building Height Limit to Mill Point Road properties north of Judd Street and Harper Terrace as shown on that Plan.
+- (a) the Supporting comments be UPHELD; and - (b) the Opposing comments be NOT UPHELD; however, - (c) Lot 6 (No. 89) Mill Point Road and Lot 188 (No. 20) Stone Street be retained in the Special Design Area; - (d) Plan 2 'Special Design Area' in Schedule 9A be amended, and the extent of the Special Design Area be as shown on that Plan; and - (e) Plan 3 'Building Heights' in Schedule 9A be amended by the deletion of the 25 metre Building Height Limit and by assigning a 41 metre Building Height Limit to Nos.
+86 and 88 Mill Point Road as shown on that Plan.